pkavya11/BikeSharingAssignment/README.md

 ## Technologies Used
-- library - version 1.0
+- library - numpy & pandas
-- library - version 2.0
+- library - statsmodel
-- library - version 3.0
+- library - sklearn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->